Labour finance spokesman says to back some government budget goals

-LONDON The Opposition Labour Party will partly back the government's goal of achieving a budget surplus within five years but will oppose cuts that hurt investment, the poor or average earners, the party's finance spokesman said on Saturday.
+LONDON Britain's opposition Labour Party will partly back the government's goal of achieving a budget surplus within five years but will oppose cuts that hurt investment, the poor or average earners, the party's finance spokesman said on Saturday.

 Jeremy Corbyn, a veteran of the Labour Party's left, won the party's leadership this month on an anti-austerity platform, and had said Britain did not need to follow Conservative Finance Minister George Osborne's timetable for deficit reduction.